kgisl/pythonFDP/units/glossary.md

 names, attribute access, operators or function calls which all return a value.
 In contrast to many other languages, not all language constructs are expressions.
-There are also statements which cannot be used as expressions, such as if.
+There are also statements which cannot be used as expressions, such as the conditional `if`.
 Assignments are also statements, not expressions.